-Apparently, in the case of Tier 2 Minister of Religion applications, a refusal without any need of conducting a Genuineness Test is a possible outcome if:
+In the case of Tier 2 Minister of Religion applications, a refusal without any need of conducting the Home Office Genuineness Test if:

-- the sponsor is assigning unusually large numbers of Certificate of Sponsorship (CoS) for ministers of religion relative to its size or for the type of the role/work
+- the sponsor has assigned unusually large numbers of CoS for ministers of religion relative to its size or for the type of the role/work

-- there are reasonable grounds to believe the applicant will not be working in the job described on the Certificate of Sponsorship (CoS)
+- there are reasonable grounds to believe the applicant will not be working in the job described on the CoS

-- the job description on the CoS indicates the applicant will be mainly undertaking non-pastoral duties, which could be done under Tier 2 (General)
+- the job description indicates the applicant will only be undertaking non-pastoral duties, which could be done under Tier 2 (General) route

-- intelligence suggests applicants are linked to extremism, terrorism or trafficking
+- intelligence suggests that applicants are linked to extremism, terrorism, or trafficking

 - What are the details of the Job that you (the applicant) are going to do in the UK?

 - Can you explain your role as a Tier 2 Worker in the UK?

 - What will you do for the employer?

 - Are you doing similar work in the home country?